21 Varieties of Snake Plants to Easily Grow at Home

-The Snake Plant often referred to as the Mother-in-law’s Tongue is one of the most common houseplants.
-The plant is most popular because of its easy growth and care regimen and thus is quite often spotted in homes and offices all around the world.
+The Snake Plant often referred to as the Mother-in-law’s Tongue is easily one of the most common houseplants.
+This plant is quite famous due to its easy care pattern and is found in many homes and commercial spaces all over the world.

-Originating in the jungles of Southern Africa, the Snake Plant can thrive in almost any environment.
+Snake Plant is native to the jungles of Southern Africa and it can effortlessly grow in any kind of atmosphere.
 The Snake plant originally belongs to the Asparagus family and is available in different varieties.

 Scientifically referred to as the Sansevieria Trifasciata, the Snake plant is a succulent, perfect to be cared for by beginners.
-The plant generally grows to a height of 7-8 inches and has deep green leaves, with yellow edges.
+The plant has dark green leaves with yellow borders and at maturity, it grows up to 7-8 inches.

 Let us have a look at some of the benefits of the Snake plant.

-- A good Décor: Snake plants make up a beautiful decoration to have indoors.
+- A Stunning Décor: Snake plants are known to beautify the indoors.
 They can be easily placed in the living room, adding a minimalistic touch to the room.
 The plant can be experimented with to go well with the room’s décor.

-- Low-Maintenance: The biggest perk of owning a Snake plant is that it can easily thrive without much care.
-Sure, there are things to remember when it comes to Snake plant care, but even that is easily doable.
+- Low-Maintenance Houseplant: The main benefit of having a Snake plant is that it can simply grow without much care.
+Sure, there are things to remember when it comes to Snake plant care, but even that is easily achievable.

-- Natural Air Purifiers: Yes, Snake plants are natural air purifiers.
-They help to clean out the harmful toxins present indoors, letting us breathe in cleaner air.
+- Natural Air Cleaner: Yes, Snake plants purify the air naturally.
+They clean the dangerous toxins present indoors, providing cleaner air to breathe.
 They also help to lower the level of pollution indoors.

-- Production of Oxygen: Another great benefit of having a Snake plant around is that it produces abundant oxygen, throughout day and night.
-It helps to reduce the amount of carbon dioxide in the air and also lowers the risk of airborne allergens.
+- Release of Oxygen: One more important plus point of owning a Snake plant around is that it releases oxygen, all day and night.
+It reduces the carbon dioxide in the air and lowers the airborne allergens’ risk.

-Care of Snake Plants: Information on Growing Snake Plant
+Care Guide for Snake Plants: Here’s Detailed Information on Growing Snake Plant

 - Lighting Needs: The Snake plant prefers lots of bright yet indirect sunlight to grow.
 Make sure that the rays of the sun do not fall directly on the plant, as it can lead to many problems in the plant.
 Always use a curtain or some other sort of medium to filter the sunlight.
 However, the Snake plant can also do quite well when placed in shady regions.